tomerfiliba/plumbum/docs/colors.rst

 Finally, you can also print a color to stdout directly using ``color.print("string")``.
-This has the same syntax as the Python 3 print function.
-In Python 2, if you do not have ``from __future__ import print_function`` enabled, ``color.print_("string")`` is provided as an alternative, following the PyQT convention for method names that match reserved Python syntax.
+This has the same syntax as the print function.

 An example of safe manipulations::